jdspugh/jdspugh.github.io/_posts/2023-02-25-github-pages-jekyll-setup.md

 <blog entry's content in markdown format>
 ```

 GitHug Pages uses markdown syntax for blog entries.
-For me I mainly use:
+For me I mainly use these features:

 Titles:
 ```md